linehanMatt/tmp-content/products/narrative-anywhere.md

 ---
 title: Narrative Anywhere
 description: Your data is important to you.
-Instead of moving your data to us, let us bring the data to where it natively lives.
+Instead of moving your data to us, we'll come to where your data natively lives
 image: /img/products/narrative-anywhere/narrative-anywhere.png
 ---